Guide last updated Hester Swift, September 2025

 In addition to the rules by made national authorities, treaties, model laws and other instruments have been brought in by international organisations to regulate the area of transnational disputes.
 These organisations include the Hague Conference on Private International Law, the International Institute for the Unification of Private Law (UNIDROIT) and the European Union.

 IALS Library's private international law section is at classmark SH.
-It includes books, law reports, journals and other publications; most of this material has the subject heading 'Conflict of Laws' on the Catalogue.
-Such is the broad scope of the subject, however, that useful material for private international law research will be found throughout the library.
-E-books, e-journals and other online resources are also available, via links on the Catalogue.
+It includes books, law reports, journals and other publications; most of this material has the subject heading 'Conflict of Laws' on Library Search.
+E-books, e-journals and other online resources are also available, via links on Library Search.

 National legislation